starship/starship/docs/fr-FR/config/README.md

 ::: tip

-Ce module est désactivé par défaut.
-Pour l'activer, configurez `disabled` sur `false` dans votre fichier de configuration.
+This module is disabled by default.
+To enable it, set `disabled` to `false` in your configuration file.

 :::